JacoboLansac/audits/solo/pinlink-phase1-audit.md

 ### [GAS-6] Add indexes to the functions to avoid looping through the same elements

-In `PinLink_Staking.unstakeAll()` and `claimReward()`, add indexes to the function to avoid looping through the same elements in every call.
-Batch calling the function will significantly reduce the gas cost by targeting specific elements.
+In `PinLink_Staking.unstakeAll()` and `claimReward()`, the array of unstakes is iterated, even when the stakes have been already processed/withdrawn.
+Once this happens, no more gas should be spent on iterating them.

 Moreover, the indexes will avoid a possible gas exhaustion in the functions when `userStakes` is not limited.

-#### Impact: Gas/optimization

-Gas savings when adding indexes to the functions.

 #### Recommendation

-Add indexes to the functions.
+Add indexes to the function to avoid looping through the same elements in every call.
+Batch calling the function will significantly reduce the gas cost by targeting specific ranges of the array.

 ```diff
 -    function unstakeAll() external {